Windiest Place On Earth… A Look At Locations Around The Globe Experiencing Extreme Winds

 2) Wellington, New Zealand

 Wellington is not only the southernmost capital city in the world but also carries the title of the windiest city on the planet.
-It is situated in the "Roaring Forties" (latitudes of between 40 and 50 degrees south of the Equator), which are infamous for its extreme winds.
+It is situated in the "Roaring Forties" (latitudes of between 40 and 50 degrees south of the Equator), which are infamous for their extreme winds.

 The highest recorded wind speed at this location is 248 km/h (154 mph).
 With winds blowing for 233 days out of the year and average wind speeds of 43 km/h (27 mph), it is clear to see why this city is widely accepted as the windiest.